Knowledge base

 Has this FAQ been helpful?

-• Allowing login via an Infomaniak account on your WordPress site allows your visitors to comment, register for courses, or access any member-only content with a single click, without having to create a new account.
+- Allowing login via an Infomaniak account on your WordPress site enables your visitors to comment, register for courses, or access any content reserved for members with a single click, without having to create a new account.

-• It saves them time and is a safer method for you, as you do not have to manage additional passwords.
+- This saves them time and provides a more secure method for you, as you don't have to manage additional passwords.

-• The operation of this external module is identical to the optionsLog in with Google", "Log in with Facebook" or "Log in with Apple"; it uses the standard protocols OAuth2 and OpenID Connect to enable single sign-on (SSO).
+- The operation of this external module is identical to the "Log in with Google", "Log in with Facebook" or “Log in with Apple” options; it uses the standard OAuth2 and OpenID Connect protocols to enable single sign-on (SSO).

 A. Create an application with Auth Infomaniak